vjcitn/BioconductorAnnotationPipeline/README.md

 * KEGG
 	+ KEGG data are no longer available for download.
 	+ **TODO:** Look into replacing it with `KEGGREST` package.
+	+ Probably a better idea is to just query the KeGG REST API directly, as there are still MAP tables in the OrgDb packages.
+	+ Should be doable for Bioc 3.14

 When the `src_download.sh` script is done running, confirm that the new data has been downloaded by checking for the date-specific directory.
 If no new